INFORMATION AND WHAT TO DO

 In a land-based personal injury case, obtaining a pre-judgment security for a claim is generally not permitted.
 However, in a maritime injury case, you can file a lien against the vessel before the final resolution of the case.
 Filing a lien puts an encumbrance on the vessel, and it increases the chances that a plaintiff will eventually collect damages.
 Should the settlement or jury award not be forthcoming, the lien can enable the plaintiff to arrest the vessel in satisfaction of the settlement or award.
 Maritime liens are especially useful in cases involving vessels whose owners are located in another state or foreign countries.

-At Murphy Law Firm, our lawyers take all steps necessary to protect the rights of our clients.
+At Murphy Law Firm, our personal injury lawyers take all steps necessary to protect the rights of our clients.
 This includes filing a maritime lien when we believe that it serves the interests of our client and maximizes their chances at recovering compensation for their injuries.